 Offered Early Learning spirit wear through our online store

 Three Ways to Get Involved

 Board Member: Commit to a full year of membership including attending monthly meetings.
 You will have voting privileges and be able to help make decisions.
 View 2021-2022 Board Members

 Occasional Volunteer: Can’t commit to monthly meetings, but interested in helping with one-off tasks related to events, fundraisers, outreach, etc.

 Email List Only: Interested in receiving email updates about what the Advisory is doing.
 (All members and occasional volunteers are added to the Email List automatically.)
 Subscribe to Email List

-We meet monthly for 1-1.5 hours, via Google Meet, except for the months of July and December.
-See 2021-2022 Meeting Dates
+We meet monthly for 1.5 hours, via Google Meet, except for the months of July and December.
+See Meeting Schedule

 Being a Member